-In Little Sisters of the Poor Home for the Aged v.
-Burwell, a Catholic religious organization argued that self-certifying as an entity with sincerely held religious beliefs or moral convictions against contraception-by either signing the Employee Benefits Security Administration Form 700 that organizations must file or by writing directly to HHS-violates their faith and their rights under the Religious Freedom Restoration Act.
-Religious nonprofit organizations are required to file this form or write to HHS to trigger their accommodation, with also activates payments for contraception coverage through the health insurer directly.
-Little Sisters believed that taking either action would make them indirectly responsible for providing contraception services to their employees, which they considered against the Catholic faith.
+beliefs or moral convictions against contraception-by either signing the Employee Benefits Security Administration Form 700 that organizations must file or by writing directly to HHS-violates their faith, and thus their rights, under the Religious Freedom Restoration Act.
+Religious nonprofit organizations are required to file this form or write to HHS to trigger their accommodation, which also activates payments for contraception coverage through the health insurer directly.
+Little Sisters believed that taking either action would make them indirectly responsible for providing contraception services to their employees, which they considered to be against the Catholic faith.

-After the trial court denied Little Sisters' motion for a preliminary injunction, the Tenth Circuit rejected Little Sisters' emergency application for an injunction pending appeal.
+After the trial court denied Little Sisters' motion for a preliminary injunction, on appeal, the Tenth Circuit rejected Little Sisters' emergency application for an injunction.
 Little Sisters then filed an emergency application with the U.S. Supreme Court, which the Court granted.
-The Supreme Court held preliminarily that Little Sisters should not be required to fill out the self-certification form, on the condition that they file a notice with the HHS that they are a religious organization and have religious objections to providing contraceptive coverage.
+The Supreme Court held that Little Sisters are not required to fill out the self-certification form, on the condition that they file a notice with the HHS that they are a religious organization and have religious objections to providing contraceptive coverage.